sbslee/fuc/docs/cli.rst

      -h, --help     Show this help message and exit.
      -v, --version  Show the version number and exit.

-For getting help on a specific command (e.g. vcf_merge):
+For getting help on a specific command (e.g. vcf-merge):

 .. code-block:: text